Connect with us

 Hi, what are you looking for?

-Kyle Kraft, Chair of the music advisory committee for Rap Recording of the Year, explains why artists should submit for The JUNO Awards and other awards shows.
+Kyle Kraft, who was the Rap chair of the music advisory committee at the time of writing this, explains why artists should submit for The JUNO Awards and other awards shows.

 Artists can do their careers a lot of good by submitting their music for awards.